 The Fund may from time to time hold a portion of its assets in cash equivalents.
-The Fund may also from time to time utilize such cash equivalents to provide cover for the writing of cash-covered put options (up to a maximum of 10% of the Net Asset Value of the Fund) or for other defensive purposes.
+The Fund may also from time to time utilize such cash equivalents to provide cover for the writing of cash-covered put options or for other defensive purposes.
 The Fund may also from time to time write cash-covered put options to generate additional returns and to reduce the net cost of acquiring the securities subject to put options.
 Such cash-covered put options will only be written in respect of securities in which the Fund is permitted to invest.